p-mongodb/ruby-specifications/README.md

 Currently, when creating a document in a collection that inherits from another collection, a `_type` field will be created in the document to specify which of the child collections the document belongs to.
 I want to provide the user with the option to name this field to something other than `_type`, a feature provided in other ODM's like Mongoose and Doctrine.

+## Goals
+- Implement a way to specify the discriminator key
+- Create a user-facing API that allows the user to easily set the discriminator key.

 ## Mongoose example

 The following is an example of how the discriminator key is specified in Mongoose: